For generations, the General Electric name meant you were getting a quality set

 1959- Snowball bulbs introduced.

 1963- All green light strings with injection molded sockets introduced and sold under G.E. brand.
+Replacement bulbs still sold in 5-packs.

 1965- Merry Midget line introduced.
 Early sets made in Japan, then later in Taiwan.